-Experience in energy markets: Experience in fast-growing international energy markets, including China.
+Experience in energy markets: Experience in fast-growing International energy markets, including China.

-- HK Electric Investments, company that operates in the sector of energy distribution: - Member of the Board of Directors > March 2017 to date. - State Grid Corporation of China, entity responsible for the Chinese electricity network operation: - Deputy Chief Engineer > November 2015 to date; - General Director of the International Cooperation Department > November 2015 to date; and - General Director of the International Cooperation Department > June 2009 to March 2010.

-- National Grid Corporation of the Philippines (NGCP), entity responsible for electricity network operation: - Chairman of the Board of Directors > June 2017 to date: - Consultive Chairman > 2009: - Chief Executive Advisor > 2009: - Member of the Board of Directors > 2009 - Vice-chairman of the Preparatory Group > December 2007 to March 2009. - State Grid International Development, company that invests mainly in the development of power projects and operating industries: - Chief Executive Officer > December 2011 to November 2015; - Member of the Board of Directors > December 2011 to November 2015; - Senior Executive Vice President > March 2010 to December 2011; and - Member of the Board of Directors > March 2010 to December 2011. - State Grid Brazil Holding, company that provides energy services: - Chairman of the Board of Directors > December 2011 to March 2018.
+- $\,\circ\,$ HK Electric Investments, company that operates in the sector of energy distribution: - Member of the Board of Directors > March 2017 to date. - State Grid Corporation of China, entity responsible for the Chinese electricity network operation: - Vice-President > June 2024 to date; - Deputy Chief Engineer > November 2015 to May 2024; - General Director of the International Cooperation Department > November 2015 to May 2024; and - General Director of the International Cooperation Department > June 2009 to March 2010. - National Grid Corporation of the Philippines (NGCP), entity responsible for electricity network operation: - Chairman of the Board of Directors > June 2017 to date; - Consultive Chairman > 2009; - Chief Executive Advisor > 2009; - Member of the Board of Directors > 2009; and - Vice-chairman of the Preparatory Group > December 2007 to March 2009. - State Grid International Development, company that invests mainly in the development of power projects and operating industries: - Chief Executive Officer > December 2011 to November 2015; - Senior Executive Vice President > March 2010 to December 2011; and - Member of the Board of Directors > March 2010 to December 2011. - $\,\circ\,$ State Grid Brazil Holding, company that provides energy Services: - Chairman of the Board of Directors > December 2011 to March 2018.

-- MBA at Baylor University (USA) > 2022 - Master's degree in Electrical Systems and Automation from the University of Shandong (China) > 1992; and - Degree in Relay Protection Systems from the University of Shandong (China) > 1989.
+• MBA at Baylor University (USA) > 2022

+- Master's degree in Electrical Systems and Automation from the University of Shandong (China) > 1992; and - Degree in Relay Protection Systems from the University of Shandong (China) > 1989.

-YANG OU
+YANG QU

-Director since: March 2023

-Board Committees: Nominations and Evaluation Committee, Ethics and Corporate Governance Committee
+Director: since March 2023 Board Committees: Nominations and Evaluation Committee, Ethics and Corporate Governance Committee Listed Public Company Directorships: None Listed Public Company Directorships within past 5 years: None